How much car can you afford to buy?

-Financial experts will say you can afford as much as suggested by the 20/4/10 rule – 20 percent down, 4 years, no more than 10 percent of your gross income.
+Financial experts will say you can afford as much as suggested by the 20/4/10 rule – 20 percent down, four years of financing, and no more than 10 percent of your gross income.

 But that’s not how many – maybe most – car shoppers do the math.

 Instead, many do the math backwards, starting with the price of the vehicle, and then taking on whatever length, or term, of financing that they must to make their desired payment.
 It’s more a matter of how much car they want than how much they can afford on the household budget.

 For the median household income of around $60,000, the 20/4/10 rule would suggest spending no more than $6,000 a year on a vehicle – that’s $500 per month.
 With a $5,000 down payment, as suggested by 20/4/10, a purchaser with financing at 6 percent interest can afford a vehicle costing $26,290.